A Survey of PPG's Application in Authentication: Representation Construction

-Individual template vectors can be built by extracting the number of peaks, time intervals and up and down slopes as features from a single-cycle PPG signal \cite{Gu1222403}.
-Based on the above work, morphological features like the waveform area and the waveform angle were introduced in \cite{Lee7370629}.
-The features are taken directly from the original waveform, implying its vulnerability is subject to the interference of external factors (baseline wander, motion artifact).
+Features representing PPG signals can be constructed in several different ways.
+Individual template vectors are built by extracting the number of peaks, time intervals, up slopes, and down slopes as features from a single-cycle PPG signal \citep{Gu1222403}.
+In addition to these features, morphological features like the waveform area and the waveform angle were introduced in \citep{Lee7370629}.
+The features are obtained directly from the original waveform, implying potential interference of external factors like baseline wander and motion artifact.
 This method of approximating the signal ignores the information of higher-order derivatives contained in the pulse.
-The information of the PPG signals cannot be fully utilized to improve recognition accuracy and reliability.
-For this reason, the first- and second-order derivatives of the PPG signals are utilized \cite{Yao4353358}.
+Because the information contained in the PPG signals cannot be fully utilized to improve recognition accuracy and reliability, Yao \textit{et al.}~\citep{Yao4353358} proposed to consider both first- and second-order derivatives of the PPG signals.
 The features obtained through higher-order derivatives are discriminative and sensitive to noise in the recognition task.
-In contrast, features from lower-order derivatives are more robust and less sensitive than the higher-order counterparts.
+In contrast, features from lower-order derivatives are more robust and less sensitive than those from their higher-order counterparts.

-The human gestures will cause changes in blood flow in the blood vessels \cite{Ohtsuki7794969, Shang8802738}.
-The peak of the PPG signals can detect the motion information of the hand to assist authentication.
-Compared with other personal authentication methods that use motion sensors on smartwatches, this method identifies individuals with only a few small wrist movements in a short period like bending the wrist.